 \section{Discussion}

-The major upside with the scheme presented here is its simplicity, both from a mathematical and modeling perspective.
-The method can easily be adjusted and expanded to more complicated power plants with a large number of different production states.
-In comparison, expanding the optimal switching based model of \cite{OOL22} to include dams as in Section \ref{sec:method} would require treatment of interconnected PDEs with Neumann boundary values and computational proficiency to solve these explicitly.
-Moreover, the addition of further underlying processes in that setting increases the dimensionality of the underlying PDE and quickly requires explicit solutions of high-dimensional PDEs.
-On the contrary, the computational resources needed here are relatively small and the method can cope with a larger number of underlying processes, at least as long as these are truly exogenous, e.g. wind, water flow, electricity price, etc. Moreover, the number of production states can be increased without slowing down the process notably, i.e., at computational cost $\mathcal{O}(m)$, where $m$ is the number of production modes.
+The major upside of the scheme presented here is its simplicity, both from a mathematical and modeling perspective.
+The method can easily be adjusted and expanded to more complicated power plants with a large number of different production modes.
+In comparison, expanding the optimal switching-based model of \cite{OOL22} to include dams as in Section \ref{sec:method} would require treatment of interconnected PDEs with Neumann boundary conditions and computational proficiency to solve these explicitly.
+Moreover, the addition of further underlying processes in that setting increases the dimensionality of the underlying PDE and quickly requires explicit solutions of high-dimensional PDEs to be computationally tractable.
+On the contrary, the computational resources needed here are relatively small and the method can cope with a larger number of underlying processes, at least as long as these are truly exogenous, e.g., wind, water flow, electricity price, etc. Moreover, the number of production modes can be increased without slowing down the process notably.
 The number of processes that are affected by our actions must however be in the low single digits for the method to be tractable as we must keep track of all possible choices for these in the backward recursion.
-Relying on a coarse discretization and interpolation could push this limit a bit but at the risk of loosing accuracy.
+Relying on a coarse discretization and interpolation could push this limit a bit but at the risk of losing accuracy.

 The downside of the method is primarily its lack of stochastic features, meaning that all uncertainty must be considered in the respective models for the underlying processes, possibly aggravating the modeling at that stage.
 Moreover, a deterministic approach can lead to too many actions when the underlying process fluctuates around key values (e.g., $F_{min}$ in the example of Section \ref{sec:oldsetup}).
 This does not seem to be the case in our examples, but it must nevertheless be considered and observed closely in applications.